 - 2 teaspoons ground nutmeg

-- Preheat the oven to 350°F (176° C).
-Then, combine canned peaches, lemon juice, brown sugar, and nutmeg in a mixing bowl; pour it into a prepared baking dish.
+- Preheat the oven to 350°F (176°C).
+Combine canned peaches, lemon juice, brown sugar, and nutmeg in a mixing bowl.
+Then, pour the mixture into a prepared baking dish.

 - Top the peach mixture with the contents of the yellow cake mix.

-- Cut the stick of butter into tabs and cover the cake mix; bake for 30-45 minutes.
+- Cut a stick of butter into tabs and use them to cover the cake mix in a single layer.
+Bake for 30-45 minutes.

 Nina